Smith's Ferry, Holyoke, Massachusetts: History

 The namesake of Smith's Ferry was one of the many ferry operators who navigated the Connecticut prior to the construction of the Joseph E. Muller Bridge and South Hadley Falls Bridge in Holyoke.
 The first ferry began operation in 1658, long before the establishment of the city, and others continued operating between the east and west riverbanks through the early 20th century.

+By 1704, around half a dozen families lived in Smith's Ferry, often banding together at nights and "forting" in a single house to stave off attacks from the local natives.
+Months after the successful Raid on Deerfield during Queen Anne's War, on May 13, 1704, a number of tribesmen attacked Easthampton in the Pascommuck Massacre.
+Several of these men would go on to attack Smith's Ferry, crossing over the Mount Tom Range and setting fire to the homestead of Benjamin Wright.
+Ultimately they would be repelled by the village settlers; one native was killed during the skirmish.

 Smith's Ferry remained a vestige of the original boundaries of Northampton for much of its existence, and was formerly known as the Old Mountain Division East Lots.
 The boundaries between it and the rest of Northampton were divided, however, by a small tract of land in Easthampton to the south of The Oxbow.
 While the land was officially governed by the City of Northampton, it was often the Holyoke Fire Department that had to respond to emergency calls in the area.

 For these reasons the idea for annexing some of the territory was introduced to the legislature in 1908 but was opposed by the Holyoke Canoe Club and country club (now known as the Wyckoff Country Club), as it did not call for annexation of the entirety of the discontinuous territory.